PRECIOUS-Gold falls from record after Swiss peg franc

 euro shook financial markets and battered the franc, putting the

-price of bullion in Swiss francs on track for its largest daily
+price of bullion in Swiss francs for its largest daily gain in

 The Swiss National Bank said on Tuesday it would